zowe/docs-site/docs/extend/extend-apiml/onboard-spring-boot-enabler.md

     * **safIdt**

-      This value specifies that the service accepts SAF IDT, and expects the token produced by the SAF IDT provider implementation is in the `X-SAF-Token` header.
+      This value specifies that the service accepts SAF IDT, and expects that the token produced by the SAF IDT provider implementation is in the `X-SAF-Token` header.
-      It is necessary to provide a service APPLID in `authentication.applid` parameter.
+      It is necessary to provide a service APPLID in the `authentication.applid` parameter.
       For more information, see [SAF IDT provider](implement-new-saf-provider.md).

     * **x509**